How low carb is low carb?

 - Liberal low carb 50-100 net grams per day.
 This means 10-20 E% carbs in our recipes and the amount of carbs per serving is shown in orange balls.

-For comparison, a regular Western diet can easily contain 250 grams of carbs or more in a day, most of them refined carbs, including sugar.3
+For comparison, a regular Western diet can easily contain 250 grams of carbs or more in a day — most of them refined carbs, including sugar.4

-Note: Although our recipes are arranged by percent calories of carbs, protein, and fat, we do not feel you need to calculate these on your own.
-We provide them as a reference, but we recommend you limit your carbs, ensure adequate-protein, and adjust fat as needed for taste.
+Note: Although our recipes are arranged by percent calories from carbs, protein, and fat, we do not feel you need to calculate these on your own.
+We provide them as a reference, but we recommend you limit your carbs, ensure adequate protein, and adjust fat as needed for taste.
 That eliminates the need to constantly calculate “percent macros.”

 However, don’t be fooled by the label “net carbs” on processed products, like chocolate bars.
-That can be misleading, and these products are often full of sugar alcohols with potentially negative effects on your weight and blood sugar.7 If in doubt, avoid anything with the words “net carbs” printed on it.
+The labels can be misleading, as these products are often full of sugar alcohols that can have potential negative effects on weight and blood sugar.7 If in doubt, avoid anything with the words “net carbs” printed on it.

 How to choose

 Some people may need to keep the carbs very low for maximum effect – a keto low-carb diet.
 This includes many people with significant weight issues, diabetes (mainly type 2) and food or sugar addiction, for example.9